palarmi/ai-infrastructure-for-materials-discovery/docs/index.md

 These deployment practices illustrate how open platforms and transparent documentation can support reusable and extensible AI infrastructures for materials research.

+---

 ## Emerging Technologies

-Emerging digital technologies are reshaping the future of materials discovery by enabling computational paradigms that extend beyond the limits of classical simulation, centralized data infrastructures, and conventional optimization workflows.
-Among these, **quantum computing** and **blockchain-enabled systems** stand out as complementary technologies that support scalability, transparency, and collaboration in next-generation materials research.
+Emerging digital technologies extend current materials discovery pipelines beyond the limits of classical simulation, centralized data architectures, and conventional optimization workflows.

+This section highlights quantum computing and blockchain-enabled systems as complementary directions that support scalability, transparency, and collaborative research in next-generation materials infrastructures.

 ### Quantum Computing